The British Society for Phenomenology invites papers for the 2020 Annual Conference: ‘Engaged Phenomenology’, Thursday 3 – Saturday 5 September.

 > We are an open and welcoming society, and our aim is to create a convivial, inclusive environment for audience engagement with phenomenology by philosophers and practitioners.
 So abstracts and papers should be composed with accessibility in mind.

 > Each year – in addition to our keynote presentations – we seek to provide a space for 25-30 speakers in a single track.
-Papers should be 20 minutes long, and there will be 10 minutes for questions for each speaker.
+Papers should be 20 minutes long.

 > Abstracts should be a maximum of 300 words, and you should also provide a short biography of no more than 100 words.